P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/content/posts/reversing/pma/Lab20-01/index.md

 As you can see, it becomes straightforward to spot those abstractions in assembly.

 Perfect!
 Now we can move to what matters.
 You will see how easy it is to solve this lab, and how we can recreate a similar source code.
-So in simple terms, *this binary downloads a second-stage payload and saves it in the `C:\` system directory*.

 ## Lab20-01 Questions